teamRIM/tutoRIM/README.md

 ### Data

-If you want the images shown in our publication please send an email to claire.estibal@univ-tlse3.fr.
+If you want the images shown in our publication please send an email to thomas.mangeat@univ-tlse3.fr or simon.labouesse@univ-tlse3.fr

-### Mailing list

-Join the project mailing list by sending an email to claire.estibal@univ-tlse3.fr with the subject line 'Join RIM project mailing list' to be informed of the release of new versions and key stages of the project.
-You can unsubscribe at any time by sending an email with the subject line 'Leave RIM project mailing list'.

 ### Conditions of use